 Test any time in the afternoon from 10:00 AM - 8:00 PM, as this is when LH levels tend to be highest, and you won’t miss the LH peak.

 If you are new to ovulation testing, consider testing twice a day between 10 AM and 8 PM to identify if you have a rapid LH surge (LH rising in just a few hours) or a gradual LH surge (LH rising over the course of a few days).
 After you know your pattern, you can test once a day if your LH surge lasts more than one day but twice a day when a surge is less than one day.

-How DO YOU KNOW FOR SURE that the Test WORKED Correctly?
+How DO YOU KNOW the Ovulation Test WORKED Correctly?

 The two most important factors are urine reaction and results interpretation.